Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 # Advanced tutorial
 The best example of how to use the osmdroid library is our [OpenStreetMapViewer sample project](https://github.com/osmdroid/osmdroid/tree/master/OpenStreetMapViewer).
 It contains a basic osmdroid application plus a few special-use examples.
-It is recommended you use this project as a starting point for building your application.
+It is recommended you use this project as an example for building your application.

 # Adding a MapView